The Right Honourable Lord Mayor of Cork, Cllr Tony Fitzgerald

 Helen Boyle (Chair) Helen Boyle is a barrister-at-law.
 She has a general practice and is based on the Munster Circuit.
 She is a graduate of UCC, The University of Edinburgh and the Honourable Society of the King’s Inns.
 Helen is also a director of the Port of Cork Authority.

 Tadhg O’Donovan is Managing Director of Ultainia Ltd, a sales and marketing service provider to a number client companies in the Food and Beverage sector in ROI and the UK.
 Tadhg ran the Douglas Hyde Bar and Restaurant on Douglas St, Cork from 1999 – 2005, prior to that he worked as a marketing executive with Diageo.

-Ernest Cantillon owns and operates several local businesses including Electric Bar and Restaurant, Sober Lane and Wotbox, a web design and marketing agency.
+Ernest Cantillon owns and operates several local businesses including Electric Bar and Restaurant and Sober Lane.
 He likes films, and loves Cork, so it was inevitable he would end up involved with the Cork Film Festival.

 Daniel J. Coleman is a self-employed accountant working with a range of individuals and companies in commercial and the voluntary/charitable sectors.
 He has been involved in many arts organisations for more than thirty years covering film, theatre, opera, dance, artists, craft workers, traditional boat craft, painters, sculptors, galleries and visual art disciplines.
 He is a Director of Social Housing Development Limited, a voluntary housing co-operative.